 x-square-signature.
 An HMAC-SHA1 signature used to validate the event authenticity.

 square-environment.
 The Square account environment that generated the webhook event.
-Values can be Production or Sandbox.
+The value can be Production or Sandbox.

 square-initial-delivery-timestamp.
 The time of the initial notification delivery, as an RFC 3339 timestamp.